ambevdevtesttestambev-sketch/Ambev.DeveloperEvaluation/README.md

 - Created the Command and handlers to be called by the controller to add/delete and get sales.

-- implemented the business rules described in the test inside the Sales command handler
+- implemented the business rules as described inside the Sales command handler

 - Put a Log for the controller methods to simulate an event sending for a message broker(rabbitmq , azure service bus, kafka)